 Standards for Harassment

-Off-hand comments or mild irritations are not considered harassment.
-A coworker who is has a habit of slamming doors, or a supervisor who doesn’t take your ideas seriously, does not necessarily create a hostile work environment.
-Instead, actionable harassment must be so severe or pervasive that it interferes with an employee’s ability to perform his or her work and changes the terms and conditions of employment.
+Offhand comments or mild irritations are not considered harassment.
+A coworker who has a habit of slamming doors, or a supervisor who doesn’t take your ideas seriously, does not necessarily create a hostile work environment.
+Instead, actionable harassment must be so severe or pervasive that it interferes with an employee’s ability to perform his or her work or changes the terms and conditions of employment.

 A hostile work environment can be harassment based on a person’s actual identity or a person’s perceived membership in a protected group.
 For example, if several coworkers direct verbal insults on a daily basis towards a man who wears a turban because they believe he is Iraqi, this could create a hostile workplace environment even if the man is actually from India.
-Similarly, if a businessman threatens to demote his secretary for refusing to sleep with him, this would likely create a hostile work environment.
+Similarly, if a businessman constantly shows pornography to his secretary and asks her about her sex life, this would likely create a hostile work environment.

 The person who brings the claim must also reasonably believe that tolerating the hostile work environment is a condition of continuing to be employed.
 If the secretary in the above situation knows that a report to human relations likely would end the harassment, she is less likely to be able to maintain a claim.

 Although the complainant must be an employee of the company, even a witness to severe harassment can complain about a hostile work environment.
 For example, if a coworker witnesses the harassment of the man believed to be Iraqi and suffers emotional distress as a result, he or she may be able to bring a claim alleging hostile work environment.

 Check your employee handbook for your employer’s anti-harassment policies.